 Shoes: We suggest wearing sturdy footwear such as hiking shoes if you plan on doing any hiking, as even the easy and moderate trails can have some rocky or steep sections.

-On colder days: We would advise you to bring an insulated hat and light gloves on particularly cold days, especially if it is windy out.
+On colder days in early March: We would advise you to bring an insulated hat and light gloves on particularly cold days, especially if it is windy out.

 What to Wear for Hiking